Sleeping on an Incline – A Guide on Benefits and Possible Side Effects

 This article will sift through the hearsay to provide informed research on inclined bed therapy, including the important benefits and side effects you need to be aware of when considering this sleep position.

-Inclined Bed Therapy attempts to use the power of gravity to reap additional health benefits while you rest.
-Rather than snoozing horizontally as you do on a flat bed, your upper body is raised to create an incline.
+Inclined bed therapy attempts to use the power of gravity to reap additional health benefits while you rest.
+Rather than lying horizontally as you do on a flat bed, your upper body is raised to create an incline.

 Sleeping on an angle even has some historical significance.
-Researchers have discovered ancient Egyptian tombs containing elevated headrests that are believed to have both pragmatic and religious purposes.
+Researchers have discovered ancient Egyptian tombs containing elevated headrests that are believed to have both pragmatic and religious purposes.1

 In modern society, elevated beds are common in hospitals for recovering patients, and for those seeking a reprieve from disruptive health-related ailments, inclined beds could be the answer.

 Sleeping on an incline is observed as a potential form of treatment for a variety of conditions that include poor circulation, sleep apnea, snoring, acid reflux, multiple sclerosis, spinal injuries, and cerebral palsy.
-The simplest, most comfortable way to achieve this position is by using an adjustable bed.
+The simplest, most comfortable way to achieve this position is by using an expert recommended adjustable bed frame.

 Most bedding manufacturers, understanding the rise in demand for adjustable frames, are now producing these products in addition to their traditional flat frames.
-For those seeking the health benefits of inclined resting, there are many high-quality adjustable beds available online, along with excellent mattresses that are compatible with adjustable beds.
+For those seeking the health benefits of inclined resting, there are many high-quality adjustable beds available online, along with excellent mattresses for adjustable beds.

 Sleep Apnea and Snoring

-Sleep Apnea is a disorder in which your breathing continually stops and starts while you’re asleep.
-The most common cause is from obstructions in the back of your throat, and if left untreated, could lead to high blood pressure, heart problems, diabetes, and more.
+Sleep apnea is a disorder in which your breathing continually stops and starts while you’re asleep.
+The most common cause is from obstructions in the back of your throat, and if left untreated, could lead to complications like high blood pressure, heart problems, diabetes, and more.2

 Need more info?
 See more significant facts about sleep apnea here.